 Such examples are here:

 Based on the number of individuals these channels drive to your website, this intelligence allows you to prioritize which marketing channels to spend more or less time on.
-For instance, if only 10 percent of your traffic comes from organic search, you know that to increase that percentage, you probably need to spend some time on SEO.
+For instance, if only 10 per cent of your traffic comes from organic search, you know that you probably need to spend some time on SEO to increase that percentage.

 Content Performance and Lead Generation

 Imagine that you created a product brochure and posted it through the letterboxes of people.
 This brochure is a form of content but offline.
 The issue is that you don’t know how many people have opened your brochure or how many people have thrown it directly into the garbage.